rpy2/rpy2/doc/source/numpy.rst

 50

 On the other hand, *ostatus_npnc* is a view on *ostatus*; no copy was made:

 >>> ostatus_npnc[0, 0] = 456
 >>> ostatus.rx(1, 1)[0]
 456

 Since we did modify an actual R dataset for the session, we should restore it:

 >>> ostatus_npnc[0, 0] = 50

+As we see, :meth:`numpy.asarray`: provides a way to build a *view* on the underlying R array, without making a copy.
+This will be of particular appeal to developpers whishing to mix :mod:`rpy2` and :mod:`numpy` code, with the :mod:`rpy2` objects or the :mod:`numpy` view passed to functions, or for interactive users much more familiar with the :mod:`numpy` syntax.

 .. note::